Dating – Just getting to know each other but you know you have other options as well

 While all these questions may have got you worked up, the solution is a very simple one: honest and open communication.
 Assuming exclusivity will most definitely end up in a messy situation, one that could’ve been easily avoidable by a simple conversation.
 Overanalyzing physical intimacy?
 Make your mind up and share your expectations with your partner.

 Consider the example of Adam, 24, a software engineer who’d been out with Stacey on 6-7 dates.
-“It was too soon to ask for a committed relationship since even I wasn’t sure I wanted one.
-But I really liked her and didn’t want her to think I was just wasting her time. for the longest time, I was hoping she’d get the hint,” says Adam.
+“It was too soon to ask for a committed relationship since I wasn’t even sure I wanted one.
+But I really liked her and didn’t want her to think I was just wasting her time.
+For the longest time, I was hoping she’d get the hint,” says Adam.

 “Immediately realizing that hints aren’t going to cut it, I ended up gathering all the courage I could and had a conversation with Stacey about dating exclusively.
 Thankfully, she was on board,” he adds.